Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

     **Prerequisite:** Level 3+ Rogue
     **Cost:** 1 Cordite charge(s)

-    On impact, a 20-foot-radius :aoe-sphere: Sphere appears.
+    On impact, a fog of **20-foot-radius :aoe-sphere: Sphere** appears.
 The Sphere is Heavily Obscured.
 It lasts for the 1 minute or until a strong wind (such as one created by *Gust of Wind* spell) disperses it.

     ---